Fly-tipping on public land

 You won't be able to save this form to complete later, so please allow yourself up to five minutes to fill in the form.

-Fly-tipping on private property should be resolved by the land owner or occupier.
-We provide a chargeable removal and disposal service to help land owners, landlords and businesses get litter and fly-tipping removed quickly and effectively from their land.
+For all other issues on private land, we provide a chargeable removal and disposal service to help landowners, landlords and businesses get litter and fly-tipping removed quickly and effectively from their land.
 This will give you confidence that the waste will be disposed of legally, professionally, and in an environmentally friendly way.
-To find out more about our services, please contact us.
+To find out more about our services, please use our form.

 There are some easy steps the public can take to take to avoid unwittingly contributing to waste crime: